adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ## Cards & Elements

 ### Page view button card:
-The page view buttons allow switching between dashboard views, they can be resized and aligned in any way you choose.
+Allows switching between dashboard views, they can be resized and aligned as required.
 I typically leave them at the very top of the dashboard when I use them.

 [YAML Code](/page-view-buttons.yaml)